 Your body requires sodium for a variety of important functions and processes.
 However, too much sodium in your diet can result in high blood pressure and other health problems.
 The Recommended Dietary Allowance, or RDA, for sodium is the average intake level of what you should be getting from your diet daily.
 Consult a registered dietitian for your specific nutritional recommendations and guidelines.

 The RDA for sodium is currently no more than 2.3 g, or 2,300 mg, of sodium daily for healthy adults.
 That is equivalent to about 1 tsp. of salt a day.
 According to the Institute of Medicine, the maximum daily intake for sodium are the following: ages 1 to 3, 1,500 mg; ages 4 to 8, 1,900 mg; ages 9 to 13, 2,200 mg, and ages 14 to 18, 2,300 mg.
 People who are sensitive to sodium should only consume 1,500 mg of sodium per day.
-Sensitive populations include adults over 50, blacks or those diagnosed with hypertension, diabetes or chronic kidney disease.
+Sensitive populations include adults over 50, Black people or those diagnosed with hypertension, diabetes or chronic kidney disease.
 The Dietary Guidelines for Americans recommends preparing your foods with very little salt and emphasizing fruits, vegetables and other potassium-rich foods.
 Potassium is a mineral essential for good health, and high amounts in your diet can counteract some of sodium's effect on blood pressure levels.

 Sodium and Health